What is Culture Entropy?

 How Entropy in Human Systems Work

 As a general rule, the amount of energy that gets out a system is equal to the volume of energy that goes into the system minus the volume used to run it.
-This principle holds true for human energy in an organisation.
+This principle holds true for human energy in an organization.
 When the level of dysfunction increases as a result of factors such as internal competition, control, blame or bureaucracy, the amount of energy employees have to spend increases.This extra energy is called cultural entropy.
 It is produced as a result of dynamics that are adverse to the business.

 5 Main Sources of Cultural Entropy

-Fear-based actions and behaviours of leaders
+Fear-based actions and behaviors of leaders

 Over controlling leaders lead by declaration.
-They craft rules and set standards in isolation, often forcing their will on the employees and the entire organisation.
+They craft rules and set standards in isolation, often forcing their will on the employees and the entire organization.
 This creates an environment of fear in the workplace.
 Control restricts initiative, hinders potential, and limits talent.
 Bossy leaders end up creating bottlenecks rather than concentrating on overall output.
 They nurture a fearful atmosphere and often come across as insensitive or arrogant.
 When your company signals unmotivated employees, frequent wars, and high levels of strain, you are cultivating what control has to offer — not ideal for a workplace, is it?

 Most people tend to think that competition brings out the best in people.
 Quite to the contrary — competition is the underwire that inhibits trust and collaboration.
 How can we trust one another in a man-eat-man culture?
 How can we collaborate in an environment where leaders pit us against each other?
 The workplace is the worst place to foster competition.
 Instead of trust, cultural entropy prevails.
 Instead of sharing, information hoarding triumphs.
 This kind of attitude complicates overall development and undermines job satisfaction.
-But despite efforts to balance this oddity, competition is still an institutionalised concept in most companies.
+But despite efforts to balance this oddity, competition is still an institutionalized concept in most companies.
 Some firms go to the extent of promoting and firing team members to keep the cream at the top and eliminate underperformers.
-Such practices push individuals to focus on the wrong things rather than labouring selflessly towards a common goal.
+Such practices push individuals to focus on the wrong things rather than laboring selflessly towards a common goal.